BryceStevenWilley/BryceStevenWilley.github.io/_pages/projects.md

 * [Pacer](pacer-repo), an app that chooses music based on your running pace at the moment.
 * [Pandora's Pantry](pandora-repo), an app that gives you recipes you can make based off ingredients that you have in your fridge.
-The app was one of the finalists at HackRice 4.
+The app was one of the finalists at HackRice 4 and our resulting business proposal based on the app idea won 2nd place at the 2015 Owl Open Startup Competition at Rice.

 ## Web Things